zero-to-mastery/JS_Fun_Practice/README.md

     pubsub,
     mapRecurse,
     filterRecurse,
 };
 </code>

-6. All the function names have to be in the module.exports but you can comment out the ones you haven't written yet
+6. All the function names have to be in the <code>module.exports</code> but you can comment out the ones you haven't written yet
 7. Finally, <code>node run test</code> to run the tests

 ## Functions